Course Presentation

 9.2 Novel promising concepts in clinical embryology research.
 Ioannis Sfontouris

-9.4 Novel experimental approaches in addressing ovarian insufficiency.
+9.3 Novel experimental approaches in addressing Ovarian Insufficiency.
 Sonia Herraiz

-9.9 Advanced Maternal Age: challenges and solutions.
+9.8 Advanced Maternal Age: Challenges and Solutions.
 Martha Luna

 Submodules